A Quantitative Study of SMS Phishing Detection: Conclusion

-We conducted a smishing detection study involving 214 participants to unravel the factors influencing users' accuracy with both real and fake messages.
-Our findings indicate a smishing detection rate of 65\% for fake messages, contrasting with a lower 45\% for real SMSes.
+We conducted a smishing detection study involving 187 participants to unravel the factors influencing users' accuracy with both real and fake messages.
+Our findings indicate a smishing detection rate of 67.1\% for fake messages, contrasting with a lower 43.6\% for real SMSes.
 Additionally, we pinpointed areas of interest in messages that significantly affected users' accuracy in identifying both real and fake messages.
 These results underscore the considerable room for improvement in how brands communicate messages to their customers.

-In a subsequent study, we aim to apply the principles established in this research, tailoring them specifically to vulnerable populations such as the elderly.
-Unfortunately, the elderly are more susceptible to online fraud compared to younger demographics \cite{FBI2022}.
-Individuals over the age of 60 experienced higher financial losses to fraud in 2022, losing a total of \$3.1 billion, which is 1.7 times more than the combined losses of individuals under the age of 20, 20-29, and 30-39, according to the 2022 FBI Elder Fraud report \cite{FBI2022}.
-Given these alarming losses, it becomes imperative to expand our investigations into the perceptions of the elderly regarding smishing.
-This effort aims to develop effective mechanisms to safeguard them against the rising threat of smishing attacks.
+Our findings will contribute to the development of warning systems for smishing and the creation of more effective educational tools aimed at increasing user awareness of identifying real and fake messages.